iodigital-com/io-technology/data/blog/ng-mocks.md

 }
 ```

-Let's implement tests config for that service.
-The default approach would be to use `TestBed.configureTestingModule()` function to configure all the dependencies.
-What needs be passed into that function:
+Let's implement the test config for that service.
+The default approach would be to use the `TestBed.configureTestingModule()` function to configure all the dependencies.
+What needs to be passed into that function:

 1. `HttpClientTestingModule`, which configures HttpClientTestingBackend used by HttpClient.
 2. Mock of `OAuthService`.